varya/steroids/_posts/project_configuration/2013-09-02-splashscreens.markdown

 See the [Android][android-build-config] and [iOS][ios-build-config] Build Configuration guides for more information on setting up the splashscreens.

+## Android gotchas

+On Android, the  [onPageFinished()](http://developer.android.com/reference/android/webkit/WebViewClient.html#onPageFinished(android.webkit.WebView, java.lang.String)) event is the one that causes the splashscreen to hide.
+This can cause a black screen to briefly show before the initial HTML page is shown.
+This will be fixed by the [Fresh Android splashscreen implementation](https://github.com/AppGyver/steroids/issues/159).

 [android-build-config]: /steroids/guides/cloud_services/android-build-config/
 [ios-build-config]: /steroids/guides/cloud_services/ios-build-config/